ggonnella/gfaviz/README.md

 ## License

 The software is released under the ISC licence.
+Please see LICENSE.txt for details.

 ## Known issues